Do you really know the GMAT? Here, we set some common misconceptions straight.

 Do you have a dream to go to a top Business school?
-Taking GMAT is only the first step towards achieving this goal.
-GMAT is computer adaptive test that tests your Verbal and Quantitative skills.
+Taking the GMAT is only the first step towards achieving this goal.
+The GMAT is a computer adaptive test that tests your Verbal and Quantitative skills.
 While preparing for your GMAT test you need to be careful in perusing any information as a “strategy tip” and following it blindly.
 In today’s article, let’s go through some common misconceptions related to the GMAT exam.

 Myth 1: Getting an easier question means I answered the last one wrong.